codetricity/theta-linux/docs/demos.md

 ## Device to Device Transmission

+This was tested going from an x86 machine to a Jetson Nano.
+The THETA Z1 is connected to the x86 Linux machine.
+It is not working with the Jetson as the sender.

-On computer sending THETA video.
+On x86 computer sending THETA video.

 Modify the pipeline in `gst_viewer.c`